The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 Encounter 4: Near the railroad tracks in front of the Camp Office.
 You want to approach directly from Frozen Creek to ensure his pathfinding doesn’t glitch

 Encounter 5: In the forest by the Logging Camp

 Encounter 6: On the outskirts of Clearcut.
-Be sure to follow his blood trail because the thick fog makes it nearly impossible to nagivate (I personally recommend restarting immediately if you lose his trail the fog is that thick)
+Be sure to follow his blood trail because the thick fog makes it nearly impossible to navigate (I recommend restarting immediately if you lose his trail the fog is that thick)

-During the 6th encounter, Teddy is guarenteed to drop dead the moment you shoot him.
-Once he’s dead, click on him and Will automatically obtains his ear.
-The fog will also lift, allowing you to find your way back to Trapper’s.
+During the 6th encounter, Teddy is guaranteed to drop dead the moment you shoot him.
+Once he’s dead, click on him, and Will automatically obtains his ear.
+The fog will also lift, allowing you to find your way back to Trappers.